syncfusion-content/javascript-docs/js/Diagram/Label.md

 ### Add Labels at runtime

-Labels can be added at runtime by using the client side method `addLabel`.
+Labels can be added at runtime by using the client side method [addLabel](/api/js/ejdiagram#methods:addlabel "addLabel").
 The following code illustrates how to add a label to a node.

 {% highlight js %}